|By: Paul S. Cilwa||Viewed: 3/21/2023

 Well, don't think I didn't scream…and Mom could hear me…but she thought I was still acting up from dinner, and refused to come.

 Eventually she did, of course, and still thinking I was acting up, not understanding that I was screaming because of being locked in the trunk.
+Because I had been somewhat scarred by this incident, and left with a mild claustrophobia, I asked Mom about this occasion.
+Nope!
 She went to her grave unable to remember the incident at all!